 Meet the team

-Tracey Kerr is our adviser for student carers, their families and their supporters.
+Our Student Recruitment Team are happy to advise student carers, their families and their supporters.
 All contact is confidential and impartial and, with your permission, we'll help make the road into university easier.
 We'll put you in contact with the right people and make sure you get the support you need.

-We can arrange individual visits for you and a friend, adviser or parent/guardian to let you see the campus, find out more about what we offer, and answer any questions you have.
+We can arrange individual visits for you and a friend, adviser or family member to let you see the campus, find out more about what we offer, and answer any questions you have.
 You might want to find out more about a particular subject, get advice about your qualifications or find out what specific support you could receive.

-Open Day / Applicant Day
+Open Day / Offer Holder Day

 Open Days are a great way to find out more about everything to do with university life.
 A range of information desks are available where you can speak to University staff, academics, and current students.
 We've a dedicated information stand manned by our widening participation staff who can help you get the most out of the day.
 You can also talk to some of our student ambassadors to find out more about their experiences in managing their caring responsibilities and their studies..

-If you've been made an offer then you'll be invited to an Applicant Day.
+If you've been made an offer then you'll be invited to an Offer Holder Day.
 These are really useful for you and your family and friends even if you live locally or have visited the University campus before.
 They give you time to ask staff and students about what it is like to study at Stirling and lets you find out all you need to know about the next steps in the application process.

 If you're coming on your own to either of these events, or are unsure of what to do on the day, get in touch once you've registered online and we'll make sure you get the most out of your visit.

 Our friendly and welcoming team are your first point of contact for all kinds of support and they would be happy to talk to you at any time - even before you come to university.
-They can provide information, advice and guidance on a whole range of subjects, including:

 Finance - you should get in touch with our Money Advisers as soon as possible, even before you come to university.
 They'll help you to budget, manage your money and let you know about any additional sources of finance you could get.

 Personal tutor - personal tutors help students feel part of the university community.
 They're your first point of contact for everything from academic guidance to personal advice throughout your studies.
-They'll also help you manage your caring responsibilities alongside your studies.

 STEER - our peer mentoring programme in run by The Students' Union and offers one-to-one support from a current student for your first year of study.